If you notice a crack in your windscreen, it's important to get it repaired promptly to ensure your safety and the safety of others on the road.

 Coolant issues

 "Undiagnosed and unrepaired coolant issues can quickly become costly.
-If you're advised by your mechanic that a coolant system repair is required (i.e. water pump or hose leaking), do not be tempted to continue driving.
+If you're advised by your mechanic that a coolant system repair is required (such as water pump or hose leaking), do not be tempted to continue driving.
 Carry out the repair, or if you are unable to cover the cost, consider alternative transport to avoid more expensive costs down the line."

 Suspension repairs